NIAID-BRC-Codeathons/NIAID-BRC-Codeathons.github.io/src/content/projects/pathogen-data-rdf-transformation.md

 **Goals and Objectives**

-List 2–4 measurable goals your team aims to achieve during the Codeathon.

 - Goal 1: Generate RDF triples from PDN resources
 - Goal 2: Enhance the interoperability of these resources within the data ecosystem of SIB